MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-create-record.md

     > ![Create account, contact, and case](media/customer-summary-create-record.PNG "Create account, contact, and case")

-2. Specify the details in the form's fields.
+2. Specify the details in the form fields.

 3. Select **Save**.

     > [!div class=mx-imgBorder]
     > ![Fill in the form](media/customer-summary-create-new-contact.PNG "Fill in the form")

-After you save, the record is automatically linked to the conversation. when you switch to the customer summary page, you can view the auto-linked record.
+After you save, the record is automatically linked to the conversation. when you switch to the Customer summary page, you can view the auto-linked record.

    > [!div class=mx-imgBorder]
    > ![Automatic linking of the record](media/customer-summary-customer-card-linked.PNG "Automatic linking of the record")

-If you create the account or contact first and then start to create a case record, the case form shows the linked customer's name in the **Customer** field who is already created and linked.
+If you create the account or contact first and then start to create a case record, the case form shows the linked customer name in the **Customer** field.

    > [!div class=mx-imgBorder]
    > ![Case form automatically links the customer who is already linked to conversation](media/customer-summary-create-case-customer-linked.png "Case forms shows the customer")